How I can create translation rules?

 2. Additional information

-- Translation rules will only be applied to your automatic translations and not to your manually-edited translations.
+• Translation rules will only be applied to your automatic translations, not manually-edited ones.

-- Translation rules do not prevent the translations from being generated and counted in your Current Word Usage.
-If you want to exclude some content from the translation, you'll need to exclude the URL page or the CSS selector.
+• Translation rules do not prevent the translations from being generated and counted in your Current Word Usage.
+You must exclude the URL page or the CSS selector to exclude some content from the translation.
 See: How to exclude URLs/blocks/words from translation?
 (Points 1 and 2 only).

 3. What does "Case sensitive" mean?